 CSC provides a framework for youth to play soccer, but it needs parent support to make it work.
 All coaching positions are filled by volunteers.
 Please consider volunteering your time in this capacity.

 Your role: Your role as a youth soccer coach is to provide a supportive, respectful, fun environment for players to learn the various skills to play soccer.
 We emphasize respect, teamwork, exercise, and good sportsmanship.

 Requirements: There are no specific requirements to coach youth soccer.
 Just an appreciation for the sport and a desire to help players develop their skills.

-Time commitment: Time commitment ranges between 30 minutes per week (PreK) to four hours a week (U13+).
+Time commitment: Time commitment ranges between about an hour per week (PreK/Kindergarten) to four hours a week (U13+).

 Responsibilities: As a coach, you will be the main contact person for your team throughout the season.
 You will be responsible for contacting your team prior to the beginning of the season and provide them with your practice and game schedule (developed by CSC).
 You will also be in charge of making the call on whether or not to have practice during inclement weather – the Club does not make decisions on practices.
 CSC policy on practices and games:

 We play in the rain UNLESS (1) there is thunder/lightning, (2) damage to the fields, or (3) combined with cold weather that makes it too uncomfortable to play.
 If your game is in Blacksburg, check http://www.newriverunited.org for cancellations.
 We post updates on cancellations at 7:00 a.m. on Saturday or by 4:00 p.m. on weekdays.

 Benefits: Coaching youth soccer is a very rewarding experience.
 Seeing your players develop through the season and work together as a team is very satisfying.
 Plus, no wardrobe is complete without a bright yellow coaching shirt.